strangerstudios/pmpro-series/readme.txt

 == Changelog ==

-= .3.8 =
+= .4 =
+* BUG FIX: Fixed issues that came up if PMPro was not active.
+* BUG FIX: Fixes issues when running certain versions of PHP.
+* BUG FIX: Fixed issue where users couldn't access pages that were part of a deleted series.
+(Thanks, Thomas Sjolshagen)
+* BUG FIX/ENHANCEMENT: Works with Gutenberg and PMPro 2.0+ now.
+* BUG FIX/ENHANCEMENT: You can now add posts into a series before saving/refreshing a new post.
-* BUG/ENHANCEMENT: Fixed menu_icon for Series CPT to use dashicons-clock in place of custom image.
+* BUG FIX/ENHANCEMENT: Fixed menu_icon for Series CPT to use dashicons-clock in place of custom image.
+* BUG FIX/ENHANCEMENT: Updated to the latest version of select2.
+* BUG FIX/ENHANCEMENT: Using current_time('timestamp') instead of time().
+(Thanks, Thomas Sjolshagen)
+* ENHANCEMENT: Wrapped strings for translation and added French language files.
+(Thanks, Charlie Merland)
+* ENHANCEMENT: Added pmpros_days_left_message, pmpros_content_access_message_single_item, and pmpros_content_access_message_many_items filters to filter the text shown in certain cases via hooks.
+(Thanks, Curtis McHale)
+* ENHANCEMENT: Added pmpros_new_content_subject filter.
+(Thanks, Curtis McHale)
+* ENHANCEMENT: Improved styling of the series list.
+* ENHANCEMENT: Updating to add support for the Email Templates Admin Editor Add On.

 = .3.7 =
 * Fixed new content email cron to remember which posts members were notified of.